WRITTEN BY: BRUCE LOVELACE

 What animals are you most likely going to see in Stokes State Forest?

 In Stokes State Forest, you are most likely to see typical forest animals.
-This includes white-tailed deer, rabbits, and birds, chipmunks, squirrels, wild turkey, fox, groundhogs, and bears
+This includes white-tailed deer, rabbits, and birds, chipmunks, squirrels, wild turkey, fox, groundhogs, bears, and insects.

 Thanks for coming along with me on a photographic visit of Stokes State Forest.
 It doesn't have the epic grandeur of the heavily traveled national parks, but its charm is undeniable.